makerdao/mips/MIP10/mip10.md

 If voluntary:
     3. The Oracle Team contacts the customer via the email provided in MIP10c3/MIP10c9 to verify this action.
     4. The Oracle Team bundles the proposal into the next Executive Vote.
-    5. The Oracle Team updates [MIP10c11](MIP10c11-Subproposal-Template) to update the Whitelist for the Oracle(s) and submits a PR to the MIPS Github repo.
+    5. The Oracle Team updates [MIP10c11: List of Oracle Whitelists](MIP10c11-List-of-Oracle-Whitelists.md) to update the Whitelist for the Oracle(s) and submits a PR to the MIPS Github repo.

 If involuntary:
     3. The Oracle Team gives the customer 30 days notice via the email the customer provided in MIP10c3/MIP10c9.
     4. After the 30 day period has elapsed, the Oracle Team bundles the proposal into the next Executive Vote.
-    5. The Oracle Team updates [MIP10c11](MIP10c11-Subproposal-Template) to update the Whitelist for the Oracle(s) and submits a PR to the MIPS Github repo.
+    5. The Oracle Team updates [MIP10c11: List of Oracle Whitelists](MIP10c11-List-of-Oracle-Whitelists.md) to update the Whitelist for the Oracle(s) and submits a PR to the MIPS Github repo.

 ---